hpc/pavilion2/docs/README.txt

 value - char string, up to 64 chars units - optional char string, up to 24 chars. target_item - trend data is associtated with the test that produced it.
-To provide more specific association, for example, to a node name, add this string to the end of the trend_data name field.
+To provide more specific association, for example, to a node name, add a string to the end of the trend_data name field.
 The "+" is a reserved character! ex. "<td> flop_rate+node005 743.2 Gflops"